abhijithneilabraham/tableQA/README.md

 * Supports detection from multiple csvs
 * Support FuzzyString implementation. i.e, incomplete csv values in query can be automatically detected and filled.
 * Open-Domain, No training required.
+* Add manual schema for customized experience
+* Auto-generate schemas in case schema not provided

 ### Configuration: